Finland's Dairy Industry

 Export and Import of Dairy Products

-In 2022, Finland exported dairy products estimated at over 300 million euros, including cheese, milk powder, and butter.
-Major export destinations include Sweden, Germany, and China.
-Conversely, imports are relatively minimal, focusing on specialty cheeses and infant formulas, with total imports valued at about 100 million euros.
+In 2022, Finland's dairy exports were valued at over 300 million euros, with major export destinations including Sweden, Germany, and China.
+Imports, mainly of specialty cheeses and infant formulas, amounted to approximately 100 million euros.

 Significant Industry Events